oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/Advisor_matrix_multiply_advisor_README.md

 | What you will learn               | How to profile an application using Intel(R) Advisor
 | Time to complete                  | 15 minutes

+## Purpose

+The Matrix Multiplication sample performs basic matrix multiplication.
+Three version are provided that use different features of DPC++.

+## Key Implementation details

+The basic DPC++ implementation explained in the code includes device selector, buffer, accessor, kernel, and command groups.

 ## License
 This code sample is licensed under MIT license